RuleShi/VLA-Embodied-Intelligence-Survey/README.md

 <img src="assets/overview.png" width="100%">

 <p align="center">
 Fig. 1.
-Chronological roadmap and key milestones of VLAs and WAM (2022–2026).
+Chronological roadmap and key milestones of VLAs and WAMs (2022–2026).
 The figure depicts the four-stage evolution of embodied policy models—progressing from early language-conditioned control, open generalist VLAs, and reasoning-enhanced architectures, to video- and world-aware agents leveraging world dynamics.
 </p>

 ---